kr55/azure-elastic-jobs-manager-docs/docs/create-elastic-job.md

 # Create Elastic Job agent resource in Azure

+{: .note }
+Azure Elastic jobs is in public preview and expected to be generally available by 1st April 2024.
+Agree to preview terms before using this service.
+Refer to [Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/elastic-jobs-overview?view=azuresql) for more details.

 Follow the steps below to create elastic jobs in Azure:
 ### Select Azure Elastic Jobs resource in Azure portal:
    - Open the [Azure portal](https://portal.azure.com/) and search for [Azure Elastic Jobs](https://portal.azure.com/#create/Microsoft.SQLElasticJobAgentg):